Yokto13/mel/README.md

 This repository is based on my [thesis](https://arxiv.org/abs/2406.16892); however, it implements a plateau of different improvements which were not part of the original code.
 Most notably:
-- We now support multilingual entity linking in the style of [Entity Linking in 100 Languages](https://aclanthology.org/2020.emnlp-main.630/).
+- supports multilingual entity linking in the style of [Entity Linking in 100 Languages](https://aclanthology.org/2020.emnlp-main.630/),
-- The code is significantly faster and more memory efficient.
+- the code is significantly faster and more memory efficient.

 Other improvements are:
-- Completely rewritten tokenization pipeline.
+- completely rewritten tokenization pipeline.
 The previous version was pretty much impossible to extend or change and also inefficient.
-- Support for different models
+- Support for different models,
-- gin-config
+- and gin-config.

 ## Repository structure